-Let the world come to you via TV, internet
+Let the world come to you via TV, Internet

 Barbara said she is working to put that first broadcast on YouTube.

-George was the keyboardist with Peter Noone and Herman’s Hermits for about 12 years or so and he knows all that group’s music.
+George was the keyboardist with Peter Noone and Herman’s Hermits for about 12 years and he knows all of that group’s music.

 Kitt Moran and her musicians are more proof.
-A story about Kitt and her fabulous background as a professional singer with Merv Griffith and others of that ilk in New York and New Jersey and on cruise ships and more led to her gaining another fan.
+A story about Kitt and her fabulous background as a professional singer with Merv Griffith and others in New York and New Jersey and on cruise ships and more, led to her gaining another fan.

-I have been gong to her performances ever since I finally heeded the suggestion of Laura Welch, possibly her biggest fan — story suggestions come from many places and people.
+I have been going to her performances ever since I finally heeded the suggestion of Laura Welch, possibly her biggest fan.
+Story suggestions come from many places and people.

 Kitt is painting her days away currently while being home to avoid the wicked COVID-19 pandemic.